couchbaselabs/mobile-training-todo/dotnet/README.md

  - Converters: `IValueConverter` definitions
  - Views: UI for Xamarin Forms
 - Training.iOS: The platform specific code for iOS
-- Training.WPF (TODO): The view layer for WPF, any applicable `IValueConverter`, and WPF platform specific code
+- Training.WPF: The view layer for WPF, any applicable `IValueConverter`, and WPF platform specific code

 ### Frameworks Used